unrealwork/axibase-collector/README.md

 Axibase Collector is a Java-based collection daemon that polls data from external sources and uploads it as series, properties, and messages into Axibase Time Series Database.

-The Collector can also download files in a variety of input formats and upload them into ATSD in CSV format.
+The Collector can also download files in a variety of input formats and upload them into ATSD for parsing.

 The Collector supports commonly used data exchange protocols including JDBC, SNMP, JMX, JSON, CSV/TSV, ICMP, TCP, HTTP, OVPM as well as specific APIs such as Amazon Web Services and Docker Engine.